Vulnerability: Political

-Political vulnerability can be understood as “the weakness of the democratic system, with its negative effects on the efficiency of public policies, the legitimacy of the government action, limited participation of citizens and the private sector in national efforts, linkage with local governments and civil organizations, the handling and management of emergencies, processing of citizen’s demands and needs, and the capacity to meet them.”
+Political vulnerability can be understood as "the weakness of the democratic system, with its negative effects on the efficiency of public policies, the legitimacy of the government action, limited participation of citizens and the private sector in national efforts, linkage with local governments and civil organizations, the handling and management of emergencies, processing of citizen's demands and needs, and the capacity to meet them."
 Democratic backsliding is a direct result of political vulnerability, and has been documented across the globe throughout history.
-Political vulnerability can also refer to elected officials’ or political candidates’ chances of election, with municipal and local elections often signifying a shift one way or the other on a national scale.
+Political vulnerability can also refer to elected officials' or political candidates' chances of election, with municipal and local elections often signifying a shift one way or the other on a national scale.

 Invulnerability

 Invulnerability is a common feature found in science fiction and fantasy, particularly in superhero fiction, as depicted in novels, comic books and video games.
-In such stories, it is a quality that makes a character impervious to pain, damage or loss of health.
+In such stories, it is a quality that makes a character impervious to pain, damage or loss of health to a significant degree.

-There are many levels of invulnerability, just like there are many level of immortality (the highest level is absolute immortality).
-Many superheroes in comic books have invulnerability but it is often superhuman invulnerability (aka Strength-Based Invulnerability).
-It means that these superheroes develop a form of relative invulnerability, the user becoming impossible to harm by beings or forces less powerful than themselves.
-They are immune to most kinds of attacks but they can still be hurt or even killed by stronger characters.
+There are many levels of invulnerability, just like there are many level of immortality (the highest level is absolute immortality), the attribute often coming with limitations leaving characters to be considered only "nigh-invulnerable".
+Many superheroes and supervillains in comic books have some degree of invulnerability, but it is often superhuman invulnerability (aka Strength-Based Invulnerability).

+These kinds of characters possess a form of relative invulnerability, being practically impossible to harm by beings or forces less powerful than themselves.
+They are immune to most kinds of threats, but they can still be damaged or even killed by stronger characters or forces that specifically negate their invulnerability.
+Other characters may possess a form of selective or conditional invulnerability, being immune or highly resistant to certain harmful effects or other such phenomena while being vulnerable to others.
+These specific weaknesses are often enough to kill them as well as harm them, if not the only means to kill them.
+This can also come in the form of partial invulnerability, making a character highly resistant or immune to harm save for specific areas, such as internal organs.

 In video games, it can be found in the form of "power-ups" or cheats; when activated via cheats, it is often referred to as "god mode".
 Generally, it does not protect the player from certain instant-death hazards, most notably "bottomless" pits from which, even if the player were to survive the fall, they would be unable to escape.
 As a rule, invulnerability granted by power-ups is temporary, and wears off after a set amount of time, while invulnerability cheats, once activated, remain in effect until deactivated, or the end of the level is reached.
 "Depending on the game in question, invulnerability to damage may or may not protect the player from non-damage effects, such as being immobilized or sent flying."

 In mythology, talismans, charms, and amulets were created by magic users for the purpose of making the wearer immune to injury from both mystic and mundane weapons.